 Clothes and equipment

 The national parks where grounded to protect and preserve untouched areas of great value.
-The total area with flora, animals, landscape and cultural memories is to be protected from pollution and other encroachments.
+The total area with flora, animals, landscape and cultural memories is to be protected from pollution and other interventions.
 Therefore, you must be careful when walking/ biking through national parks.
 You are not allowed to take with you any rocks, flora, bird eggs etc.

-Your safety by online booking and payment
+Online booking and payment

 Banks and credit cards in Norway

-* do not make any appointments about when to call your family and friends, you might be in areas without signal
+Do not make any appointments about when to call your family and friends, you might be in areas. without signal at the agreed time.

-Norway has a good developed and corresponding network for interregional-, regional- and local buses, going all over the country.
+Norway has a good developed and corresponding network of interregional-, regional- and local buses, going all over the country.
 It is no problem to connect to our trips in different parts of Norway.
 We are happy to help you with the transfer planning.